-10.48 After each hearing, at least in the High Court and FCC (or the new one tier system recommended previously), the legal representative for the applicant should be responsible for e-mailing an agreed interim court order to the judge for approval, and onward transmission to the clerk.
+10.49 After each hearing, at least in the High Court and FCC (or the new one-tier system recommended previously9), the legal representative for the applicant should be responsible for emailing an agreed interim court order to the judge for approval, and onward transmission to the clerk.
 This would reduce the burden on staff and eliminate the possibility of error.
-Currently in the FCC and High Court, counsel and/or solicitors for the applicant, including the Directorate of Legal Services, do draft interim court orders for anything more complicated than simple adjournments.
-Representatives for the Directorate of Legal Services (who most frequently appear for applicants in public law proceedings) have indicated a wish to record that the Directorate do not agree with this proposal, specifically in relation to the FPC, where the volume is a major problem as this has traditionally been the role of the court clerk.
+Currently in the FCC and High Court, counsel and/or solicitors for the applicant, including the directorate of legal services, do draft interim court orders for anything more complicated than simple adjournments.
+Representatives for the directorate of legal services (who most frequently appear for applicants in public law proceedings) indicated a wish to record that the directorate does not agree with this proposal, specifically in relation to the FPC, where the volume is a major problem as this has traditionally been the role of the court clerk.